 I have been trained in many counseling theories.
-I tend to draw from an analytical, developmental, and mindfulness perspectives blended with neuroscience; however, cognitive behavioral therapy can be useful as well.
+I tend to draw from analytical, developmental, and mindfulness perspectives blended with neuroscience; however, cognitive behavioral therapy can be useful as well.
 In depth psychotherapy, a primary goal is to help clients gain insight or become aware of how unconscious feelings and motives play a role in behavior.
 A developmental perspective, attachment theory focuses on our first relationships in life and how these connections influence our behaviors in our current relationships.
 By understanding our attachment style, we can learn how to be in relationship with others in healthier ways.
 Cognitive behavioral therapy teaches us how our thoughts, emotions and behaviors are connected.

-In working with you, I may teach you coping skills to help with your daily struggles.
+In working with you, I may teach you coping skills.
 I may ask you to journal, experience art, share dreams, experience imagery or use your imagination to help bring the unconscious into awareness to deepen your experience in therapy.

-I have had success in helping clients with low self esteem, depression, anxiety, traumatic experiences, PTSD, grief and loss, finding meaning in life, life transitions and ageing.
+I have had success in helping clients with low self esteem, depression, anxiety, traumatic experiences, PTSD, grief and loss, finding meaning in life, life transitions and aging.

 If you have questions or concerns about what I am doing as your counselor in therapy, you have the right to ask me about your concerns.
-I would hope that we can form a relationship where you feel comfortable enough to question anything that happens in therapy.
+My hope is that we will form a relationship where you feel comfortable enough to question anything that happens in therapy.
 I also welcome any new ideas you have that you feel would be helpful in your healing process.

 I welcome you to this therapeutic journey we will take together.